 ESSB 5693, Sec.
 501(2)(b) \$281,000 of the general fund-state appropriation for fiscal year 2022 and \$281,000 of the general fund-state appropriation for fiscal year 2023 are provided solely for K-20 telecommunications network technical support in the K-12 sector to prevent system failures and avoid interruptions in school utilization of the data processing and video-conferencing capabilities of the network.
 These funds may be used to purchase engineering and advanced technical support for the network.

+12. Other relevant information:

+N/A

-- 12. Other relevant information: N/A - 13.
-Schools/districts receiving assistance: See OSPI's grantee list.
+13. Schools/districts receiving assistance:

+preliminaryfy23state-fundedprovisograntawardsupdated-42823.xlsx (live.com)

 14. Program Contact Information: